 See what Family Travel Forum says about free fall festivals around the country.

 With kids, choose road trips within a day’s drive of home and break up your trip with plenty of fun stops.
 Family Travel Forum’s state-by state directory of leaf peeper hotlines guarantees you’ll find the peak colors.
 Bring zip-lock bags so you can collect different leaf species, nuts and pine cones for art projects.
 Bring glue to press flowers and scrapbook tourist brochures It’s not just about looking at the leaves!
 Let preschoolers jump in them and make leaf scrapbooks and acorn or pine cone sculptures for school.
 Have a scavenger hunt on a hike to see how many different kinds of leaves you can find.

-Team up with another family with young kids, another couple or some buddies in a spacious condo from Flipkey.com a TripAdvisor company — you have choices across the country where you can enjoy the fall colors, weather and discounts from Northern California to Colorado to the Carolina Coast where two bedroom/two bath condos can be had starting at $125 a night.
+Team up with another family with young kids, another couple or some buddies in a spacious condo from Flipkey.com — you have choices across the country where you can enjoy the fall colors, weather and discounts from Northern California to Colorado to the Carolina Coast where two bedroom/two bath condos can be had starting at $125 a night.

 Couples can relax with no set itinerary, lingering over a farm-to-table meal, perusing local galleries and museums.
 Girlfriends can catch up during the road trip; end at a spa, like in Scottsdale.
 Here’s what I wrote about a girlfriend getaway there.

 USA Today recently named nearby highway M-37, along the Old Mission Peninsula of Michigan home to 10 microbreweries, eight area wineries, orchards, farm stands, forests and streams and a 45 minute drive from Sleeping Bear Dunes National Lakeshore.

 3. Exercise your ski legs at Mountain Resorts